Liblín

 Liblín is a market town in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 300 inhabitants.

+Etymology

+The initial name of the settlement was Libín (in Old Czech written as Ľubín), meaning "Liba's (court)".
+It the 17th centry, the name evolved to Liblín.

 Geography

 Liblín is located about 19 km north of Rokycany and 22 km northeast of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the hill Na Mýti at 432 m above sea level.
-The municipality is situated on the right bank of the Berounka River; the village is situated in its meander.
+The municipality is situated on the right bank of the Berounka River and the market town proper is situated in its meander.
 The Střela River joins the Berounka on the municipal border of Liblín.

 History

 The first written mention of Liblín is from 1180.
 In the second half of the 14th century, the Libštejn Castle was built near Liblín and then was bought by the Kolowrat family.
 The village became part of the Libštejn estate at the turn of the 14th and 15th centuries.
 During the Hussite Wars, Liblín was repeatedly damaged and looted.
 In 1510, the Libštejn estate was acquired by the Waldstein family.
 At the beginning of the 17th century, the estate was bought by the Gryspek family.
 During the Thirty Years' War, Liblín was again repeatedly looted.
 A new period of prosperity began in the 18th century, when a new Baroque castle was built.

 In 1904, Liblín was promoted to a market town.